 Around 16% of the studies employed hybrid models that combine multiple techniques, such as CA–MC, MLP–MC, and CA–ANN.
 These integrated approaches aim to leverage the complementary strengths of different methods—balancing the temporal prediction capability of MC, the spatial realism of CA, and the adaptive learning capacity of ANN/MLP—to produce more reliable and robust LULC forecasts.

 CA–Markov model is found well suited for urban landscapes with mixed classes (Mondal et al., 2016) but it performed poorly for waste land & water bodies in long-term simulation (Singh et al., 2015).
 Its limitation is that it does not incorporate socioeconomic or policy drivers (Lu et al., 2019).
 The MLP–MC hybrid model is found reliable for modeling complex urban systems (J. Wang & Maduako, 2018).
-The MLP–MC model proved highly effective (Gupta & Sharma, 2020) and achieved extremely high accuracy with metrics such as Kno, Klocation & Kstandard (W. Wang et al., 2016).
+The MLP–MC model proved highly effective (Gupta & Sharma, 2020) and achieved extremely high accuracy with metrics such as Kno, Klocation, & Kstandard (W. Wang et al., 2016).
 The MLP–Markov model performed best with outstanding AUC (Gaur et al., 2020) and outperformed other models (Mishra et al., 2018).
 Ensemble Deep learning (CNN+DNN) outperformed traditional ML methods (Habeeb & Mustafa, 2025).
 Deep learning models (used in 4% of studies) such as CNNs, DNNs, and TCNs are still rare but expected to grow swiftly.

 Table 2.
 Usage Statistics of LULC Prediction models (2015-2025)